What is a Double Under, and how can you benefit from this exercise?

 Stand tall with your arms slightly bent at your side.

-Look straight ahead but should still be able to see your hands with your peripheral vision.
+Look straight ahead but still be able to see your hands with your peripheral vision.

-Also, thing about keeping your arms in tight…as if your triceps were stuck to your sides.
+Also, think about keeping your arms tight as if your triceps were stuck to your sides.

 2. Time Your Jump:

-It’s important that when you are jumping that you keep your feet underneath you the entire time.
+When you are jumping, you must keep your feet underneath you the entire time.
 You don’t want to donkey kick (kicking your legs back) or pike (kicking your legs forward).
-Both of these will make it really hard to rebound off of the ground.
-By keeping your feet underneath you, this allows you to stay light on your feet and rebound faster.
+Both of these will make it hard to rebound off of the ground.
+Keeping your feet underneath you allows you to stay light on your feet and rebound faster.

 3. It’s All About The Wrists:

-The wrists should be doing the most work when it comes to getting that rope around.
-It’s important to keep your arms in tight and use your wrists as that is the most efficient way to do multiple double unders in a row.
-Remember, as long as your wrists are moving faster than your jump, you’ll be in a good position to get a double under.
-Even if you have to slow your jump a bit, that’s okay…just as long as your wrist speed is high and in sync.
+The wrists should do most of the work when getting that rope around.
+It’s important to keep your arms tight and use your wrists, as that is the most efficient way to do multiple double unders in a row.
+Remember, as long as your wrists move faster than your jump.
+You’ll be in a good position to get a double under.
+Even if you have to slow your jump a bit, that’s okay, just as long as your wrist speed is high and in sync.

 Bonus Tip: The Rope:

 There are hundreds of choices when it comes to a good speed rope.
-In terms of brand, it’s really a personal preference.
-However, it’s very important that you size your rope correctly.
-Make sure that those handles are no higher than your armpits (leave it a little longer if you are just starting out).
-Also, the handles are like the shaft on the golf club…the most important part.
-If you can find handles that spin smooth without resistance, this will help give you an advantage.
+In terms of brand, it’s a personal preference.
+However, you must size your rope correctly.
+Ensure those handles are no higher than your armpits (leave it a little longer if you start).
+Also, the handles are like the shaft on the golf club; the most important part.
+If you can find handles that spin smoothly without resistance, this will help give you an advantage.

 The Double Under is an awesome movement that is extremely cool to learn.
-If you follow these tips, you will be well on your way to dominating your double unders and you will have another great fat burning too to add some variety to your jump rope and daily workouts.
+If you follow these tips, you will be well on your way to dominating your double under, and you will have another great fat-burning tool to add some variety to your jump rope and daily workouts.

-Robby Blanchard, MBA, BS, CPT is the Owner of CrossFit Reach and the Creator of Dominate Your Double Unders, a program designed to help you learn how to double under in 21 days or less.
-He is a CrossFit Level 1 trainer, CrossFit Olympic Lifting and CrossFit Strongman Certified as well as a USAW Level 1 Coach.
-Robby has over 9 years of experience in the world of Strength of Conditioning and uses his experience to help improve the health and fitness of everyone that is following his programs.
+Robby Blanchard, MBA, BS, CPT, is the Owner of CrossFit Reach and the Creator of Dominate Your Double Unders, a program designed to help you learn how to double under in 21 days or less.
+Robby has over nine years of experience in Strength of Conditioning.
+He is a CrossFit Level 1 trainer, CrossFit Olympic Lifting and CrossFit Strongman Certified, and a USAW Level 1 Coach.
+He uses his experience to help improve the health and fitness of everyone following his programs.